-Over the past few years, I’ve worked with a handful of partners where NGINX Plus performance was their primary concern.
-The conversation typically starts with challenges on their end hitting our published performance benchmarks.
-The challenge usually comes from the partner jumping straight to a fixed use case, such as using their existing SSL keys or targeting very large file payloads, and then seeing sub‑par performance from NGINX Plus.
+Over the past few years, I’ve worked with a handful of partners for whom NGINX Plus performance was the primary concern.
+The conversation typically starts with their difficulty matching our published performance benchmarks.
+The challenge usually results from the partner jumping straight to a fixed use case, such as using existing SSL keys or targeting very large file payloads, and then seeing sub‑par performance from NGINX Plus.

 To a certain degree, this is expected behavior.
-I always like to explain to partners that as a software component, NGINX Plus can run at near line‑rate speeds on any hardware that’s available to us when dealing with the most basic HTTP use case.
-In order to hit our published numbers with specific use cases, though, often NGINX Plus benefits from NGINX configuration, low‑level OS, and hardware settings tweaking.
+I always like to explain to partners that as a software component, NGINX Plus can run at near line‑rate speeds on any hardware that’s available to it when dealing with the most basic HTTP use case.
+In order to hit our published numbers with specific use cases, though, often NGINX Plus benefits from changes to its configuration as well as tweaks to low‑level OS and hardware settings.

 In every case to date, our partners have been able to achieve the theoretical performance numbers with very unique use cases simply by focusing on the components of the OS and hardware settings which need to be configured to match their use case and with how NGINX Plus interacts with those components.

 Over the years, I’ve compiled this list of NGINX configuration, OS, and hardware tips, tricks, and tweaks.
-It’s intended to help NGINX partners and customers achieve higher performance with the open source NGINX software and NGINX Plus, with their specific use cases.
+It’s intended to help our partners and customers achieve higher performance of both the open source NGINX software and NGINX Plus for their specific use cases.

-This document should only be used as a guide to a subset of configuration settings that can impact performance; it’s not an exhaustive list, nor should every setting below necessarily be changed in your environment.
+This document is only a guide to a subset of configuration settings that can impact performance; it’s not an exhaustive list, nor it is necessarily appropriate to change every setting discussed below in your environment.

-Note: We revised this blog post Tuesday, December 19th, and we are reviewing it further to make it as strong as possible.
+Note: We have revised this blog post since its original publication, and are reviewing it further to make it as strong as possible.
 Please add your own suggested changes and additions in the Comments below; we’ll incorporate what we can into the blog post.

 I generally recommend the following workflow when tackling performance‑tuning issues:

-- Start with performance testing NGINX Plus in the most generic HTTP use case possible.
-This will allow you to set your own benchmarking baseline in your environment first.
+Test NGINX Plus performance in the most generic HTTP use case possible.
+This allows you to set the correct benchmarking baseline for your particular environment.

-- Next, identify your specific use case.
-If, for instance, your application requires large file uploads, or if you’ll be dealing with high‑security large SSL key sizes, define the end‑goal use case first.
+Identify your specific use case.
+If, for instance, your application requires large file uploads, or if you’re dealing with high‑security large SSL key sizes, define the end‑goal use case first.

-systemctlconfigs while also adding new NGINX directives at the same time.
-Start small, and start with the features that are most applicable to your use case.
-For example, change SSL key types and sizes first, if high security is critical for your environment.
+systemctlsettings at the same time you add new NGINX directives.
+Start small, with the features that are most applicable to your use case.
+For example, if high security is critical for your environment change SSL key types and sizes first.

-- If the change doesn’t impact performance, revert the setting back to the default.
-As you progress through each individual change, you’ll start to see a pattern where like settings tend to affect performance together.
-This will allow you to home in on the groups of settings that you can later tweak together as needed.
+If the change doesn’t impact performance, revert the setting back to the default.
+As you progress through each individual change, you’ll start to see a pattern where related settings tend to affect performance together.
+This allows you to home in on the groups of settings that you can later tweak together as needed.

 With NGINX having such strong roots in the open source community, many people over the years have contributed back to the performance conversations.
 Where applicable, I’ve included links to external resources for specific performance‑tuning suggestions from people who have already battle‑tested many of these solutions in production.

-Please refer to NGINX documentation on details about configuring any of the below values, default settings, and the scope within which each setting is supported.
+Please refer to the NGINX reference documentation for details about supported values, default settings, and the scope within which each setting is supported.

 This section describes how to remove slow and unnecessary ciphers from OpenSSL and NGINX.

-When SSL performance is paramount, it’s always a good idea to try different key sizes and types in your environment – finding the balance between longer keys for increased security and shorter keys for faster performance, based on your specific security needs.
-An easy test is to move from more traditional RSA keys to Elliptical Curve Cryptography (ECC), which uses smaller key sizes (and is therefore computationally faster) for the same level of security.
+When SSL performance is paramount, it’s always a good idea to try different key sizes and types in your environment, finding the correct balance for your specific security needs between longer keys for increased security and shorter keys for faster performance.
+An easy test is to move from more traditional RSA keys to Elliptical Curve Cryptography (ECC), which uses smaller key sizes and is therefore computationally faster for the same level of security.

-To generate quick, self‑signed ECC keys for testing:
+To generate quick, self‑signed ECC P‑256 keys for testing, run these commands:

-Setting gzip parameters incorrectly can decrease NGINX performance, as they allow granular control over how NGINX delivers content.
+Gzip parameters provide granular control over how NGINX delivers content, so setting them incorrectly can decrease NGINX performance.
 Enabling gzip can save bandwidth, improving page load time on slow connections.
-(In local, synthetic benchmarks, enabling gzip might not show the same benefits that you will see in the real world.)
+(In local, synthetic benchmarks, enabling gzip might not show the same benefits as in the real world.)
 Try these settings for optimum performance:

 - Do not increase the compression level, as this costs CPU effort without a commensurate increase in throughput